 - Use Underlayment: Covering your roof sheathing with two or more layers of rubberized membrane underlayment is another protection method that is far less effective if not used in concert with steps one and two.
 To use properly, it should extend from roof eaves to a point that’s three feet higher than your exterior wall.

 Additional measures like framing your roof with raised-heel trusses can also help prevent ice dams.
-Additionally, avoiding including valleys as well as gutters that are at or above the roofing plane are also recommended.
+Additionally, avoiding including valleys as well as gutters that are at or above the roofing plane is ideal.
 Taking these steps can help ensure people and property are safe from overhead dangers.
 This should be a priority when designing, installing and maintaining your metal roof.

 For additional information on how metal roofs perform in winter weather, read part one and part two of our ‘Metal Roofs and Snow’ blog series.
 For additional tips on how to winter-proof your roof, reach out to a local ABC representative today.